 "Incisive, with good connections to leading counsel"

 Our internationally recognised litigation team enjoys top tier status with both the Chambers and Legal 500 legal directories.
-We are consistently instructed to act in the highest profile disputes in both Guernsey and Jersey and have been at the forefront of litigation in the Channel Islands for many years.
+We are consistently instructed to act in the highest profile disputes in the Cayman Islands, Guernsey and Jersey and have been at the forefront of litigation for many years.
 Many members of the team have worked previously with City of London law firms, at the English Bar or gained experience in other offshore jurisdictions, and we regularly work alongside highly respected international law firms in cross-border matters.